WATCH: Nate Oats discusses capital murder arrest of Alabama basketball player Darius Miles - NewsBreak

 WATCH: Nate Oats discusses capital murder arrest of Alabama basketball player Darius Miles

-TUSCALOOSA, Ala. ( WIAT ) — On Monday afternoon, Alabama men’s basketball coach Nate Oats began a press conference by offering his condolences to the friends and family of a shooting victim that one of his players is accused of being part of.
+TUSCALOOSA, Ala. ( WIAT ) — On Monday afternoon, Alabama men’s basketball coach Nate Oats began a press conference by offering his condolences to the friends and family of a shooting victim whom one of his players is accused of killing.

 “I just want to start today by offering my deepest condolences to the family of Jamea Harris,” Oats said.
 “Young woman, daughter and mother, who was taken away way too soon by a senseless act.
 We’re keeping them in our thoughts and prayers as they continue to grieve.”